 This tour will begin with transportation from the Roma Termini train station in Rome and end with transportation to the Roma Termini train station or the Rome Fiumicino airport (FCO)

-Flights home should be scheduled in the evening of the 27th or the following morning.
-Most of our guests will come in to Rome a day early, and leave on the 28th.
+Flights home should be scheduled in the evening of the 4th or the following morning.
 Select your hotel according to your travel plans, the Roma Termini train station is central to hotels, sights, and the commuter train to the airport.